Scorecard schema

 binary |

 string | Executable name resolved from $PATH at scoring time.
-Usually equals tool.name for command-mode runs. |
+Equals tool.name for command-mode runs except when a tool ships under an alias. |

 version |

 string | null | Best-effort version string.
-The CLI dumps the first line of <binary> --version here without further parsing — it may carry the marketing string ("eza - A modern, maintained replacement for ls"), the full multi-line block, or null when the binary doesn't print anything parseable.
+The CLI dumps the first line of <binary> --version here without further parsing; it may carry the marketing string ("eza - A modern, maintained replacement for ls"), the full multi-line block, or null when the binary doesn't print anything parseable.
 The filename's <version> is canonical; this field is a courtesy. |

 Build-time invariant: when tool.version contains a SemVer-shaped token (X.Y or X.Y.Z), it must equal the

 filename version.
-Drift fails the build with a parser-asymmetry error — the regen script's version_extract snippet and
+Drift fails the build with a parser-asymmetry error: the regen script's version_extract snippet and

 the CLI's internal probe are the only two places that derive a version from the binary, and they must agree.